Pixel stretch without Photoshop

 The app way (the short version)

-Pixel Stretch Pro collapses all of that into one screen.
+Pixel Stretch Pro collapses all of that into one screen on your phone.
 There are no layers and no selections to manage:

-Subject detection is built in, so the color trails behind the person or object automatically — the part that takes masking and patience in Photoshop.
-The full walkthrough is in How to make the pixel stretch effect.
+When Smart Subject can create a usable mask, the color trails behind the person or object automatically, the part that takes masking and patience in Photoshop.
+The full iPhone and Android walkthrough is in How to make the pixel stretch effect.

 What about CapCut, Picsart, or Pixlr?

 You'll find people coaxing a stretch out of general editors like CapCut, Picsart, or Pixlr.
-It's possible, but you're improvising with resize and warp tools that weren't made for it — and the curve is hard to control.
+Their warp and liquify tools are real features, but they work on the pixels already in the photo instead of repeating a strip you picked, so the curve is hard to steer.
 A dedicated tool gives you the one thing those apps don't: a drawable, editable stretch path.
+We compare all of them here.

 Which should you use?

-• Want a clean result in a minute, on your phone, for free?
-Use the app.
+- Want a clean result in a minute on your phone?
+Use a dedicated pixel stretch app.

-• Posting to Instagram or TikTok?
-The app exports straight to your camera roll at full resolution.
+- Posting to Instagram or TikTok?
+The app exports a high-resolution copy straight to your camera roll or gallery.

 Frequently asked